-Ladies Professional Golf Association, also known as LPGA, is a privately owned organization headquartered in the US, founded in 1950 with approximately 150 employees, and reported $252.6M in revenue as of 2024.
-Functioning as a tier 1 media tech buyer, the LPGA is a Florida-based women's professional golf organization specializing in spectator sports.
+Ladies Professional Golf Association, also known as LPGA, is a privately owned organization headquartered in the US.
+Founded in 1950, it operates with approximately 150 employees and reported $252.6M in revenue as of 2024.
+The organization is also a tier 1 media tech buyer.
+Specializing in spectator sports, the LPGA functions as a Florida-based women's professional golf organization.

 Similar Companies